 Diagnostic data that the user transmitted voluntarily will only be used to analyze the error and for continuous improvement of the app according to article 6 1. b), c) GDPR, and deleted after three years or earlier.

-b) The app requires access to the microphone in order to record dictations.
+d) The app requires access to the microphone in order to record dictations.
 It will ask the user for permission to access the microphone on first launch to perform its primary function.
 If that permission is not granted, the app won’t be able to record anything.
-All data recorded through the microphone will be stored in encrypted form.
+Recorded audio will only be transmitted outside the app upon request of the user.

-d) If the user wants to read a QR code, barcode, matrix code or other visual code into a dictation’s metadata, the app needs access to the camera of the device.
+f) If the user wants to read a QR code, barcode, matrix code or other visual code into a dictation’s metadata, or wants to take a photo or scan a document to add to a dictation as an attachment, the app needs access to the camera of the device.
 Upon first use of this feature, the app will ask for permission to use the camera.
-Even if the user grants this permission, the app will not record, store or transmit photos or videos.
-The camera is only being used to decode visual codes.
+Even if the user grants this permission, the app will not record, store or transmit photos or videos taken during visual code scanning.
+Photos or documents recorded as attachments will only be transmitted outside the app upon request by the user.

 3. Rights of the user:

 The user can exercise these rights by contacting JOTOMI via e-mail.
-The Die Ausübung dieser Rechte kann durch Kontaktaufnahme per E-Mail an JOTOMI erfolgen.
 The authority responsible for supervising JOTOMI is:

 Der Landesbeauftragte für den Datenschutz und